Are Metal Roofs Energy Efficient?

 4 Types of Metal Roofs

-Aluminum is a relatively easy material to manufacture, and since most roofing aluminum is made from recycled, post-consumer products, it’s also a type of metal roof you can feel good about.
-This flexible metal is also available in nearly any shape or profile you prefer, from aluminum shakes or shingles to a traditional standing-seam metal roof.
+Aluminum is easy to manufacture, and since most roofing aluminum is made from recycled, post-consumer products, you can feel good about it environmentally.
+It can be found in nearly any shape or profile, from aluminum shakes or shingles to a traditional standing-seam metal roof.
+Though aluminum is a bit more expensive than a conventional asphalt roof, it is less costly than copper and zinc.
+Also, its durability and lifespan are sure to leave people satisfied they made the right choice, economy-wise.

-Steel roofing has long been used for commercial roofs, but is now becoming a popular type of metal roof for homeowners as well.
-Steel is an alloy, which means it’s composed of iron and other elements.
-As you might expect, steel, which is used for other heavy-duty aspects of construction, is exceptionally durable.
-It’s also the least expensive metal roofing material on this list.
-Made from recycled material, steel is a great option for many.
-The biggest problem with steel is that it rusts.
-To combat that, steel roofing materials are manufactured in three different ways:
+Steel roofing has long been used for commercial roofs, but is now becoming a popular type of metal roof for homeowners.
+Steel, which is used for other heavy-duty aspects of construction, is exceptionally durable.
+It’s also the least expensive metal roofing material on this list and is made from recycled materials.

 • Galvanized Steel Roofing – The most common type of steel roofing, galvanized steel uses a layer of zinc to protect an inner layer of steel from corroding.